AmithBV0606/PrePlaced-Week-1/README.md

-# ReactJs-Interview-Preparation
+# ReactJs-WebDevSimplified

-Preparing ReactJs topics and Machine coding task, as the interview for the Frontend Engineering is nearby.
+Learning ReactJs with the help of the tutorial created by WebDevSimplified.